 - ½ cup parmesan cheese, plus more for serving

 - Set the pressure cooker to saute on high for 5 minutes.
 Add 1 tbsp of oil to the pot and the sliced kielbasa.
 During the last 30 seconds, add the peppers, onions, and garlic.
 Mix well and turn off saute. (*for crisper peppers, add them to the pasta after pressure cooking is done to steam them instead of pressure cook them).

-- Add 1 cup of water and deglaze the pot, scraping any stuck bits from the bottom of the pot.
+- Add 1 cup of water and deglaze the pot, scraping any stuck bits from the bottom.
 Break the spaghetti and layer it on top of the kielbasa and vegetables.
-Add 6 cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper in that order.
+Add 5 more cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper in that order.
 Push the pasta into the broth, but do not stir.

 - Seal the lid and set to pressure cook on high for 3 minutes, or 2 minutes for al dente pasta.
 If using a different type of pasta, take the cook time on the box and cut it in half, then subtract 1 minute and pressure cook for this amount of time.

 - Do a quick release when finished.
 Transfer the inner pot immediately to another surface or remove to a serving dish (to prevent overcooking).
 Mix with butter and parmesan cheese.

 - Serve sprinkled with extra parmesan cheese if desired.

 How to Store

 Instant Pot kielbasa pasta keeps in the fridge for up to 1 week.
 It is not freezer friendly, as the spaghetti will turn to mush.

 I hope you've enjoyed this easy pressure cooker recipe and will let me know how it turns out in the comments below!